stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 ### Restrictions/Limitations

+N/A

 ### Testing Requirements/Design
-Explain what kind of unit testing, system testing, regression testing, warmboot/fastboot testing, etc., Ensure that the existing warmboot/fastboot requirements are met.
-For example, if the current warmboot feature expects maximum of 1 second or zero second data disruption, the same should be met even after the new feature/enhancement is implemented.
-Explain the same here.
-Example sub-sections for unit test cases and system test cases are given below.

 #### Unit Test cases

+We need to verify for each error code fetched from the SDK API, the platform API returns the correct description of the error

 #### System Test cases

+N/A
-### Open/Action items - if any
+### Open/Action items

 NOTE: All the sections and sub-sections given above are mandatory in the design document.
 Users can add additional sections/sub-sections if required.